-- The Windows 7 COA still has linear bar codes, a human-readable part number and tracking number, and the same three colors.
+- The Windows 7 COA still has linear bar codes, a human-readable part number and tracking number, and the same three colours.

 - The old COA features two portholes, one in the shape of an ellipse and the second in the shape of the Windows "flying window" logo.
 The over-laminate has been removed to make it easier to see the individual paper fibers within each of the portholes.

-- The embedded metallic thread includes new color transitions that occur when viewed at an angle.
+- The embedded metallic thread includes new colour transitions that occur when viewed at an angle.

 - The COA contains microprint—a security feature adopted from currency—that is legible when viewed under a magnifying lens.

 - The COA has been changed to a more rectangular shape.

 The face of the CD features a hologram—a three-dimensional image of objects—that displays both the name of the software program and a specific image related to that program.
 The CD has the following characteristics:

 - The outer hologram edge has a wavy visual effect.